 we already know the alternative to Windows Media Player and it's called VLC, the best multi-platform multimedia software to which we can feed any video or audio format: it reproduces, in fact, most of the encoders without the need for codec packs, if a file is not reproduced by VLC then we can be certain that it will not be reproduced even by windows media player 🙂

-for the management of our music we can use Rhytmbox, open source program inspired by Itunes, which has nothing to envy of Windows Media Player, written in GTK, so perfectly integrated into Ubuntu with multiple features:
+for the management of our music we can use Rhytmbox, open source program inspired by Itunes, which has nothing to envy to Windows Media Player, written in GTK, therefore perfectly integrated into Ubuntu with multiple features:

 - Search and reorder music tracks